 From 2009 she served as the government’s UK Digital Champion, leading a drive to get more people and services engaged with the online world and in 2012 she launched a charity – Go ON UK – which aims to plug the digital skills gap among British adults.
 Following Martha’s Dimbleby Lecture in 2015, she founded and today runs the independent think tank Doteveryone.

 Martha spoke of her passion for technology and learning during her inaugural speech: “I have tried my whole life to put technology at the heart of what I do – and open it up to as many people as possible.
 With lastminute.com we were battling to make people believe that the internet was going to exist - we fought to encourage people the internet was here to stay.

 It set me on a journey which I carry on to this minute – trying to encourage people that technology can help them in their daily lives.
 I’ve seen again and again, the incredible impact that technology can have.
 That is why this university is so special – right at the heart of it is the idea that technology can help open up the world’s learning; to create a level playing field.

 In addition to her work with the government, Martha is a non-executive board member of television company Channel 4 and retailer Marks & Spencer, as well as a patron for human rights charity Reprieve.

-Last year her contribution to charity and furthering technology was recognised with the award of a CBE; she became youngest woman ever to sit in the House of Lords as she was made a life peer.
+In 2013, recognising her contribution to charity and furthering technology Martha was awarded a CBE and become a life peer, making her the youngest woman ever to sit in the House of Lords (now she is the second youngest!).